Two theorems on point-flat incidences: Introduction

 \section{Introduction}

-Let $P$ be a set of $n$ points in real affine space.
-A $k$-flat ($k$-dimensional affine subspace) $\Gamma$ is $r$-rich if it contains $r$ points of $P$, and $\Gamma$ is spanned by $P$ if $\Gamma$ contains $k+1$ points of $P$ that are not contained in a $(k-1)$-flat.
+Let $P$ be a set of $n$ points in $d$-dimensional real affine space.
+For any integers $0 \leq k \leq d$ and $1 \leq r \leq n$, a $k$-flat ($k$-dimensional affine subspace) $\Gamma$ is $r$-rich if it contains at least $r$ points of $P$.
+A $k$-flat $\Gamma$ is spanned by $P$ if $\Gamma$ contains $k+1$ points of $P$ that are not contained in a $(k-1)$-flat.
 This paper gives new results on two well-studied questions: \begin{enumerate} \item How many $r$-rich $k$-flats can be determined by $P$? \item How few $k$-flats can be spanned by $P$? \end{enumerate}

 A fundamental result in combinatorial geometry is the Szemer\'edi-Trotter theorem \cite{szemeredi1983extremal}, which gives an upper bound on the number of $r$-rich lines determined by a set of points.